SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-07-20-choosing-the-right-data-provider.markdown

 # The Story about App2

-App2’s requirements are a lot simpler than App1, no synchronisation required for a start but it had more complex data to work with since it involved storing a lot of geo position data and detail behind it for reporting and tracking.&nbsp; The service would also have to support a rich backend website for a reporting dashboard (possibly also on tablets later)
+App2’s requirements are a lot simpler than App1, no synchronisation required for a start but it had more complex data to work with since it involved storing a lot of geo position data and detail behind it for reporting and tracking.
+The service would also have to support a rich backend website for a reporting dashboard (possibly also on tablets later)

 | ![src=]() |